Family-man Wise stands out among the dudes

 "I can go out and ski my heart out, but it doesn't necessarily define who I am.
 Being a good husband and father is more important."

-His wife and parents travelled to Sochi to spur him on during his gold-medal winning performance.
+His wife and parents traveled to Sochi to spur him on during his gold-medal winning performance.

 "I was hollering at them across the barriers as often as I could," he said.
 "Just having that support is amazing.